mcgurk/Arduino-USB-HID-RetroJoystickAdapter/XBox360_XInput/README.md

 - Doesn't go to flashing mode automatically.
 Connect RST to GND to get Arduino Pro Micro to programming mode.

 - Arduino Pro Micro needs PB0/SS-pin to work.
 And it is not broken out.
-So no SPI I guess? https://forum.arduino.cc/index.php?topic=427828.0
+So no SPI for PSX-controller I guess? https://forum.arduino.cc/index.php?topic=427828.0